 Martin Kaymer (16/1) finished runner up here in the UK Championship seven months ago in an event he really should have won, and he probably looks to be the better value of the two market leaders.
 Kaymer was third in his last outing at the Austrian Open and will be raring to go after also having the last three weeks off.
 He is long overdue a win, and I would be surprised if he isn't well in contention this week.

 Bernd Wiesberger (20/1) has a couple of runners up finishes in this event across several venues.
 Still, he is dramatically out of form and impossible to support with just one top 40 finish so far this year.
 Sam Horsefield (20/1) and Rasmus Hojgaard (20/1) look better prospects, with Horsefield a particular standout having finished in the top 10 in three of his last four events.

 Rob’s Golf Betting Tips

 Headline Betting Tip

-Other Betting Tips
+Other Betting Tip

-Following a rolling profit of 463 points in 2019, I am looking for an even better 2020.
-Each week I will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021 and have some great bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between two to four selections at each event and suggest a suitable staking plan.